Meet the Teachers & Staff

 Becky D'Elia, Director

 Becky was born in England and graduated from Southampton University, UK with a Masters degree in geology.
 During this time, she completed an exchange year at Penn state University where she met her husband.
 Together they moved to Spruce Pine in 2012, where they married and had two children, Louise and Charlie.
 After the birth of her first child Becky became a stay at home parent and in 2016 Louise attended church street preschool.
 Becky volunteered in the classroom and began teaching geology to the children annually and found how much she enjoyed teaching preschool children.
-In 2018 she was excited to join the team as a preschool teacher.
+In 2018 she was excited to join the team as a preschool teacher, and later becoming the director.

 In her free time she enjoys, cooking, gardening, hiking and remodeling their ‘fixer upper’.